With 245 million users and $2 billion in revenue, Zillow is truly the most successful real estate platform in the US!

 You probably already know why this world needs another Zillow, otherwise, you wouldn’t be here, researching this topic, would you?

-However, before we proceed to deep diving on how to create a website like Zillow.
+However, before we proceed to deep diving into how to create a website like Zillow.
 Let us first look at “why” you would do this project in the first place.
 Knowing your “why” is a great way to start any endeavor.

 So here is our reasoning as to why it may be worth competing with the Zillow monster.
 The basic idea is to play on the weaknesses of your competitors (believe it or not, Zillow also has them!) and avoid being smashed by their strengths.
 Your “why” or reason for creating another service is to offer a better alternative to sellers and agents.
 In order to do that, you need to first know those strengths and weaknesses, as well as external opportunities and threats really well.
 So here is the basic SWOT analysis of Zillow.